 Use the Extensions for Windows Intune node in the Configuration Manager console to enable extensions in your Configuration Manager environment.

 You can enable an extension when using a Configuration Manager console that is connected to any site in your hierarchy.
-However, it is the top-level site in your hierarchy where you installed the Windows Intune connector site system role that installs the extension and updates the site database.
+However, it is the top-level site in your hierarchy where you installed the Microsoft Intune connector site system role that installs the extension and updates the site database.
 Any changes then replicate to other sites in the hierarchy.
 After the extension installs, Configuration Manager consoles must also update to support the extension.

 When you first connect a Configuration Manager console to a site that uses one or more extensions that the console does not yet support, you receive a notification that the console will update.
 After you accept this notification, the console closes, the update begins, and the process then automatically restarts the console to complete the update.
 After the console restarts, the new capabilities of the extension are available for use.
 Updates to a console persist and are available the next time that console starts.

 The update to a Configuration Manager console only occurs when a console connects to a site and does not have the same extensions installed as are enabled at the site.

 If you use a Configuration Manager console to connect to a site in a different hierarchy that has a different set of extensions enabled, the console will update to install or remove the applicable extensions based on the that configuration of the new site.